LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 ## What is web scraping?

 Web scraping is the process of extracting and parsing raw data from the web.
-Web scraping is a technique which helps data scientist to make their data-rich and is an efficient technique of data collection.
+Web scraping is a technique which helps data scientistS to make their data-rich and is an efficient technique of data collection.

 This world is full of data, but unfortunately, most of them are not in the form to be used.
 Data is like crude oil, or we say it is in unstructured form.
 For a data scientist or engineer, our first challenge is to make the data model consumption ready, which takes the majority of the time, and this whole process is collectively known as data preprocessing.